marcelocarvalhoalves/Laboratory-Manual-for-Environmental-Geocomputation-with-R-Data-Repository/README.md

 # Laboratory-Manual-for-Environmental-Geocomputation-with-R-Data
-Data repository of the laboratory manual for environmental geocomputation with R book.
+Data repository of the Laboratory Manual for Environmental Geocomputation with R book.